Jinwen-Zhong/Orbit-wars-xmu/machine_learning/ml_notes.md

 ## Current Decision Logic

-At the current stage, the bot follows a simple pipeline:
+At the current stage, the bot follows a heuristic-based decision pipeline:

 Game State